Biochemistry and Cell Biology

-- Upper-Division Biology Electives - select four additional upper-division biology courses (each course must be at least four units) taken through the UC San Diego Division of Biological Sciences.
+- Upper-Division Biology Electives - select three additional upper-division biology courses (each course must be at least four units) taken through the UC San Diego Division of Biological Sciences.

 - Only one quarter of BISP 195 and/or one quarter of BISP 196, 197 or 199 may be applied toward the fulfillment of this requirement.
 Subsequent quarters of BISP 195, 196, 197 or 199 may be applied toward college and university requirements.